fawadss1/ATM-Management-System-In-Python-With-MySQL-Database-and-Email-Notification/README.md

-ATM-Management-System-In-Python With MySQL Database Automatically Create Database And Table In MySQL Database Packages Used in This Project (beautifultable,mysql-connector-python)You Should have to Be Install These Packages if you Want to Run It. if You want to run it You must have to Run Main.py File First.
+ATM-Management-System-In-Python With MySQL Database Automatically Create Database And Table In MySQL Database Packages Used in This Project (beautifultable,mysql-connector-python,pyttsx3,smtplib For Email)You Should have to Be Install These Packages if you Want to Run It. if You want to run it You must have to Run Main.py File First.
-Developed by Fawad Ali on 26 Oct 2020.
+Developed by Fawad Ali on 22 June 2020.
 Copyright@ 2020 Fawad.
 All Rights Reserved.
 Just For Practice Purpose Only.